expo/expo/docs/pages/build-reference/migrating.md

 ### `amazon-cognito-identity-js` is required if you use AWS Amplify

 In projects built with `expo build` the native primitives required by AWS Amplify are included in every app.
-This is not the case in EAS Build, and so you must installed `amazon-cognito-identity-js` in order to link the native module depended on by AWS Amplify libraries.
+This is not the case in EAS Build, and so you must install `amazon-cognito-identity-js` in order to link the native module depended on by AWS Amplify libraries.

 ### **metro.config.js** must export the entire default config from `expo/metro-config`